Screening and Prevention

 New Guidelines Pertain to a New Type of Pap Smear

-- do not get regular Pap tests
+- do not get regular Pap smears

 - became sexually active before age 16

-- have had many sexual partners
+- have had multiple sexual partners

 Remember Your Annual Physical Exam